 It's hard to find a vegetable as well-rounded as the sweet potato.
 It's delicious, it's good for you, and its exquisite coral flesh could inspire one to poetry...in the kitchen, that is.

-Even Desi, who loves bananas and won't concede that the sweet potato is a richer source of potassium (it is), loves to eat this superfood whenever I cook it up for him, in dishes like this African sweet potato stew.
+Even Desi, who loves bananas and won't concede that the sweet potato is a richer source of potassium (it is), loves to eat this superfood whenever I cook it up for him.

 But a recipe I came across recently, thanks to a colleague Michael who is also an avowed sweet potato fan, sent me running to the supermarket for some sweet potatoes.
 Michael swore that the recipe from the wonderful Martha Shulman, that had appeared in the New York Times, was one of the best he'd had.
 If you have never before browsed Shulman's recipes for a rainbow of vegetables in the Times' Nutrition section, you're in for a treat.